 MP for St Ives

-Andrew George is a Liberal Democrat MP for St Ives, elected on 4 July 2024.
-He serves on the Health and Social Care Committee (since October 2024) and has a long parliamentary background, with previous committee work and several shadow minister roles dating back to the late 1990s.
+Andrew George is a Liberal Democrat MP for St Ives, elected in 2024.
+He currently serves on the Health and Social Care Committee and has a long parliamentary background across health, housing and local government, and environment portfolios.

 Generated 21 February 2026